 To help you chart the best course of academic action, schedule an appointment with a Student Placement Advisor.

 The classes are tailored to address your strengths and weaknesses.
 Areas you need to improve on will be addressed and areas you've already mastered will be skipped.

-You have three chances each year to pass each section of the exam.
+You have three chances each year to pass each section of the exams.
 You are not required to retake any of the sections you passed, just those in which you need to improve your scores.
 You are welcome to return to class and study those sections.

-We ask that you make a strong commitment to attain your GED as quickly as possible, and you will need to sign a contract to that effect.
+We ask that you make a strong commitment to attain your HSE as quickly as possible, and you will need to sign a contract to that effect.
 You will need to agree to attend all classes of the session and take the pre- and post-assessments.
-The amount of time it will take you to be ready to pass the GED exam will depend on the balance between your program entrance scores and amount of time you spend studying the material each week.
+The amount of time it will take you to be ready to pass the HSE exam will depend on the balance between your program entrance scores and amount of time you spend studying the material each week.

 Classes meet Monday through Thursday, and are offered mornings, afternoons, and evenings.
 All classes meet at the TMCC Meadowood Center, 5270 Neil Road, Reno.